binit-official/MaxAI/README.md

-# Zen: Your Voice-Controlled Assistant
+# MAX: Your Voice-Controlled Assistant

 Welcome to Zen, a voice-controlled assistant designed to enhance your daily activities with advanced features like face recognition and seamless interaction.